 KeraNew is an oral supplement used to promote healthy hair, sold by a brand called Kintsugi.
 The brand claims that their supplement can cause hair that “looks fuller, healthier and more youthful.”

-In this article we’ll answer all of these questions and more as we analyze the ingredients in KeraNew based on medical studies to give our take on whether the supplement is likely to be effective for improving hair quality, or if it’s a waste of money.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in KeraNew to give our take on whether or not it's likely to improve hair quality, and whether or not it's healthy.

 Ingredient Analysis